jessesquires/jessesquires.com/_posts/2015-04-06-swift-failable-initializers-revisited.md

 subtitle: Functional approaches to avoid Swift's failable initializers
 ---

 In a [previous](/swift-failable-initializers/) post, I discussed how Swift's [failable initializers](https://developer.apple.com/swift/blog/?id=17) could be problematic.
 Specifically, I argued that their ease of use could persuade or encourage us to revert to old (bad) Objective-C habits of returning `nil` from `init`.
 Initialization is usually *not the right place* to fail.
 We should aim to avoid optionals as much as possible to reduce having to handle this absence of values.
 Recently, **@danielgomezrico** asked a great [question](https://github.com/jessesquires/jessesquires.github.io/issues/8) about a possible use case for a failable initializer &mdash; parsing JSON.
-[Given](http://owensd.io/2014/06/18/json-parsing.html) [this](http://chris.eidhof.nl/posts/json-parsing-in-swift.html) problem's [popularity](https://github.com/SwiftyJSON/SwiftyJSON) in the Swift community, I thought sharing my ideas here would be helpful.
+[Given](http://owensd.io/2014/06/18/json-parsing.html) [this](http://chris.eidhof.nl/posts/json-parsing-in-swift.html) problem's [popularity](https://github.com/SwiftyJSON/SwiftyJSON) in the Swift community, I thought sharing my response here would be helpful.

 <!--excerpt-->